mtutic/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/documentation/Step-1_Static-HTTP-server-with-apache-httpd.md

 ## Usage

 First of all, we have to build the docker image by running `docker build -t res/apache_php .`.
-Then we built a container by running `docker run -d -p 8080:80 res/apache_php`.
+Then we run a container with `docker run -d -p 8080:80 res/apache_php`.

 Finally we can access our website from a browser at `http://localhost:8080`.